 -

-- Maîtrise de l'optique et de la réfraction: an optician must understand the principles of optics, i.e. the laws of réfraction, in order to know how to correct visual disorders such as myopia, hypermétropia, astigmatism or presbyopia.
+- Mastery of optics and refraction: an optician must understand the principles of optics, i.e. the laws of refraction, in order to know how to correct visual disorders such as myopia, hyperopia, astigmatism or presbyopia.

-- Knowledge of lenses and contact lenses: the optician must be familiar with the theory behind the different types of lenses (mineral, organic, polycarbonate, etc.) and contact lenses (rigid, plastic, polycarbonate, etc.).) and lenses (rigid, soft, multifocal), including their characteristics and advantages, in order to guide customers in their choice.
+- Knowledge of lenses and contact lenses: the optician must master the theory behind the different types of lenses (mineral, organic, polycarbonate, etc.) and contact lenses (rigid, soft, multifocal), including their characteristics and advantages, in order to guide customers in their choice.

-- Measurements: taking precise measurements (pupil size, mounting height, etc.) is essential to ensure that the lenses are properly centered in the frame, thus ensuring optimum visual comfort for the customer.
+- Measurements: taking precise measurements (pupil distance, fitting height, etc.) is essential to ensure that lenses are properly centered in the frame, thus guaranteeing optimum visual comfort for the customer.

-- Eyewear mounting and adjustment: the optician must be able to mount the lenses on the frame and adjust them so that they are comfortable and well suited to each customer's facial morphology.
+- Mounting and fitting glasses: the optician must be able to mount the lenses on the frame and adjust them so that they are comfortable and well-suited to each customer's facial morphology.

-- Reading and interpreting prescriptions: understanding and correctly reading prescriptions issued by ophthalmologists is essential to ensure that the prescribed correction is properly respected in glasses or contacts.
+- Reading and interpreting prescriptions: understanding and correctly reading prescriptions issued by ophthalmologists is essential to ensure that the prescribed correction is correctly applied to glasses or contact lenses.

 - Interpersonal skills